This article contains affiliate links to relevant products,

 The implication is that the label can then use the masters as it pleases without the consent, approval or necessary permission of the artist or producer.
 All revenues made on the masters go to the label and are shared as agreed upon with the artist.

 It has become a popular practice that producers and sound engineers make such deals with up and coming artists to produce and record their songs for a part split of ownership over the masters.
 For a featured artist, the deal usually is to co-own the masters since they contribute their own intellectual property in the form of lyrics to the song.

 Recording studios and production houses sometimes claim the argument that since their music equipment and expertise are used on the work, they deserve some rights to the masters.
 However, this argument is thought of as weak as studios can only claim their price or fee per time spent.
 The artists can themselves decide to share or give up some share of masters to them, however, this is rare.

 Fortunately for artists, there are ways to retain the master recording and its legal rights in its entirety.
 It all boils down to the terms of the contract with the record label or producer.

 An artist should get a lawyer specialising in these matters, to draft a written agreement with everyone involved in the recording and production process – record label, recording studio, feature artists, music producers and sound engineers etc.

-If the artist feels strongly about holding the master recording rights in the entirely, then further agreements should be made on how these contributors may be compensated.
+If the artist feels strongly about holding the master recording rights in the entirety, then further agreements should be made on how these contributors may be compensated.
 For example, paying the full recording price to the label and the recording studio, or sharing the revenue instead of the rights.

 A lawyer that specialises in sound or music should be able to give you the best advice.